MakMouse/MakMouse_React_Portfolio/README.md

-# Maksym Frankoм | Personal Portfolio 🚀
+# Maksym Frankov | Personal Portfolio 🚀

 > **Status:** Work in Progress (v0.1.0) - Rebuilding from scratch with a solid architecture.